aleron75-archive/Webgriffe_Golive/README.md

 After installation:

 * if you have cache enabled, disable or refresh it;
-* if you have compilation enabled, disable or recompile it.
+* if you have compilation enabled, disable it or recompile the code base.

 Usage
 ------------